 Now, if you want or need virtual coaching, then your options are the RW900 and the Hydrow Wave Rower.
 However, you can store the Wave vertically with the optional wall mount, and we’ve found the resistance more challenging.
 So, if you’re also a more experienced rower, it might be your best option.

 At the end of the day, we’re pretty high on all of these rowers, and don’t think you can go wrong with any of them.
 That said, not everyone has the same needs.
 Just be sure to do your homework, and you’ll find the best possible fit.

 You can buy the NordicTrack RW900 directly through the NordicTrack website.

-The NordicTrack RW900 is one of the most high-tech rowers on the market.
+The NordicTrack RW900 is one of the most high-tech rowers on the market today.
 It features a 22-inch touchscreen monitor that can tilt to your comfort level when rowing, but it can also rotate 360 degrees for any iFit workout that doesn’t require the rower.
-Speaking of iFit, first-time buyers will receive a free month of iFit with access to over 16,000 live and on-demand classes.
-The inclusion of Google Maps™ allows you to choose from rivers across the globe for your workouts, and the resistance can be automatically adjusted depending on each rowing session.
+The inertia-enhanced flywheel offers a smooth feel paired with the magnetic resistance, leading to a relatively quiet workout overall.
+And during your iFit workouts, your trainer will automatically adjust your resistance.

 How much does the NordicTrack RW900 cost?

 The RW900 is priced around $2,000, which is a competitive price tag compared to similar high-tech rowers.
 You can always opt for a cheaper option, but this rower is sturdy, has a quiet drive, multiple resistance levels, and pre-programmed classes.